SPI Protocol: Introduction

-- Master Out Slave In (MOSI) – Line for the master to send data to the slave.
+- Master Out Slave In (MOSI) – Line for master to send data to the slave.

 - Slave Select (SS) – Line for the master to select which slave to send the data to.

-Three signals are shared by all devices on the SPI bus: SCLK, MOSI, and MISO.
-SCLK is generated by the master and is used for synchronization.
+Three signals are shared by all devices on the SPI bus: SCLK, MOSI and MISO.
+SCLK is generated by the master and it is used for synchronization.
 MOSI and MISO are the data lines used for data transfer among master and slave.
 The direction of transfer can be both ways simultaneously, but an SPI device interested in only transmitting data can choose to ignore the receiving bytes and a device only interested in the incoming bytes can transmit dummy bytes.
 Each device has its own SS line.
 The master pulls low on a slave’s SS line to select that particular slave for communication.